hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

    in the file `scripts/environment.sh` as well as `packages/avado/Dockerfile` and add an entry to `CHANGELOG.md`.

 2. The information about the release, how to test and what commands to run, are then shared within our #release channel.
-On the #testing channel, team members are expected to run their own nodes (either AVADO or via their workstation) to participate in the release.
+On the #testing channel, members are expected to run their own nodes (either AVADO or via their workstation) to participate in the release.
 3. Patches to the release are created via `hotfix/**` branches.
 Each of these merges will trigger a new release version, and re-build our infrastructure for that version.
 Upon successfullly